nicholasdille/dille.name/_posts/2015/2015-11-10-slide-deck-about-automating-xenapp-using-powershell.md

 ---
 id: 3573
-title: 'Slide Deck about Automating #XenApp using #PowerShell'
+title: "Slide Deck: Automating #XenApp using #PowerShell @ #DCUG"
 date: 2015-11-10T20:00:08+00:00
 author: Nicholas Dille
 layout: post
 permalink: /blog/2015/11/10/slide-deck-about-automating-xenapp-using-powershell/
 categories:
 - Makro Factory
 tags:
 - MCS
 - PowerShell
 - PowerShell Remoting
 - Slide Deck
 - Slides
 - XenApp
 - XenDesktop
+- Event
+- Meetup
+- Talk
 ---
 Today I talked (in German) about automating #XenApp using #PowerShell at [DCUG](https://www.dcug.de/) in Freiburg.
 I'd like to share the short slide deck as well as the code for my extensive demos.
 DCUG is a Citrix User Group event held in German and is organized by [Roy Textor](https://twitter.com/roytextor).